cloudflare/cloudflare-docs/content/style-guide/grammar-and-formatting/parts-of-speech/capitalization.md

 title: Capitalization
 ---

-## Capitalization
+# Capitalization

 **Capitalize names of Cloudflare products, services, and features.**

-Each product, service, and feature should be properly spelled and capitalized when used in any content, both to ensure consistency across all channels and to differentiate common performance and security technologies (e.g. load balancing, bot management, and web application firewalls) from specific Cloudflare solutions (e.g. Cloudflare Load Balancing, Cloudflare Bot Management, and Cloudflare Web Application Firewall).
+Each product, service, and feature should be properly spelled and capitalized when used in any content, both to ensure consistency across all channels and to differentiate common performance and security technologies (for example: load balancing, bot management, and web application firewalls) from specific Cloudflare solutions (for example: Cloudflare Load Balancing, Cloudflare Bot Management, and Cloudflare Web Application Firewall).

 | ✅ | ❌ | Rationale |
 |-----|----|--------|